 Although composite fillings are priced higher than metal fillings, we feel the benefits far outweigh the cost.
 An investment in composite fillings protects your teeth from serious damage that can require thousands of dollars in repairs.

 If you need one or more composite fillings, Modern Dentistry Associates can provide you with an exceptional quality restoration that will last for many years.
 We perform every procedure with extremely high standards of care.
 There is no such thing as a “routine treatment.”
 Every filling we place is performed with true personalization and attention to detail.
-Dr. Erickson utilizes his extensive training to ensure perfect results are returned with every tooth colored filling treatment.
+We utilize our extensive training to ensure perfect results are returned with every tooth colored filling treatment.

 A dental inlay or onlay is a tooth colored filling that covers more surface area of a tooth than a standard filling.
 Crafted from porcelain or composite resin, these restorations revive a tooth by improving its strength and structure for better function.
 It also provides protection against additional decay.
 Because they are colored to match natural tooth shade, they are a very effective way to enhance the appearance of a tooth as well.

-St. Joseph cosmetic dentist Dr. Sven Erickson suggests porcelain inlay or onlay restorations when a dental filling is inadequate, but a more invasive restoration like a dental crown seems excessive.
+Dr. Andrea Godawa suggests porcelain inlay or onlay restorations when a dental filling is inadequate, but a more invasive restoration like a dental crown seems excessive.
 Inlays and onlays are typically recommended when there is a large cavity or a tooth has been damaged in a fall, sports injury, or other type of injury.
 If you have large fillings that are no longer serving your tooth because they have broken down or suffered too much wear, an inlay or onlay can restore full tooth strength.
 Porcelain inlays and onlays are also used to replace outdated metal fillings for a more natural look.

 Restoring a tooth with a dental inlay or onlay can allow you to regain the full biting strength and overcome any eating or speech problems that resulted from the tooth problem.